hyprwm/Hyprland/README.md

 dwl - for showing how 2 do stuff the hacky way

-wayfire - for showing how 2 do custom rendering
+wayfire - for showing how 2 do some graphics stuff